Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 Loose hangers, separated seams, fascia rot from chronic overflow, granule loss on aging shingles: these are the small failures that turn into expensive repairs when they go unnoticed.
 Gutter guards reduce visibility into the gutter trough between annual checks, which is a tradeoff worth naming honestly.

 This is one reason many Everett homeowners — even those who eventually install guards — value an ongoing relationship with a professional service.
 Companies like Velocity Cleaning Services build their work around exactly this kind of seasonal inspection-plus-cleaning cadence, which fits the rhythm of Pacific Northwest weather better than a one-and-done install ever can.
+With a 4.9-star rating across Google reviews, customers consistently highlight the team's punctuality, thoroughness, and responsive communication.
+One customer wrote: "Morgan, the owner, was very responsive to our requests... she sent photos to show us the before and after the crews work.
+It looked great!"

 Which Option Fits Which Everett Homeowner?